Karan Johar: 2012–18

-Career expansion (2018–present)
+2018–present

 In August 2018, Johar took to Twitter to announce his next film Takht, a period drama based in the Mughal era.
 It was supposed to feature an ensemble star cast of Ranveer Singh, Kareena Kapoor, Alia Bhatt, Vicky Kaushal, Bhumi Pednekar, Janhvi Kapoor, and Anil Kapoor.
 With a screenplay by Sumit Roy, dialogues by Hussain Haidry, and music composed by A. R. Rahman, it was supposed to be the second film directed by Johar that was not written by himself.
 In an interview with Firstpost, Johar stated that Takht would begin filming in September 2019.
 However, owing to the COVID-19 pandemic, the entire project was postponed, with Johar stating that he would pick it up again in the future.

 In 2020, he reteamed with Banerjee, Akhtar and Kashyap for the horror anthology film Ghost Stories, the sequel to Lust Stories.
 Ghost Stories premiered on Netflix on 1 January 2020.
-His segment in the film told the story of a newly-married woman (Mrunal Thakur) and her experience with her husband's (Avinash Tiwary) post-traumatic stress disorder.
+His segment in the film told the story of a newly married woman (Mrunal Thakur) and her experience with her husband's (Avinash Tiwary) post-traumatic stress disorder.
 Unlike its predecessors, it received mixed-to-negative reviews from critics upon release.

 In July 2021, it was announced that Johar would direct a romantic comedy family drama instead, titled Rocky Aur Rani Kii Prem Kahaani.
 The film starred Dharmendra, Jaya Bachchan, Shabana Azmi, Ranveer Singh, and Alia Bhatt in lead roles.
 It was released on 28 July 2023 and emerged as a critical and commercial success, ranking as the seventh highest-grossing Bollywood film of the year.
 The film earned Johar several awards including the National Film Award for Best Popular Film Providing Wholesome Entertainment.

-On his 52nd birthday in 2024, Johar announced that his next directorial, set to release in the second half of 2025.